AraBlocks/ara-crypto/README.md

 const signature = crypto.sign(message, secretKey)
 const verified = crypto.verify(signature, message, publicKey)
 if (verified) {
-  // message was signed with secret key corresponding to the
+  // message was signed with secret key (corresponding
-  // given public that generated the given signature
+  // to the given public key) that generated the given signature }
-}
 ```